 Self-care is the daily process of taking care of you BEFORE putting your focus and energy towards other people, tasks, etc. When you take time for you everyday, you’ll get your energy back.
 You’ll focus better on work, family/pets and social activities.
 AND, most importantly, you’ll feel happier.

-If you’ve taken ever flown on a plane, you’ve heard the flight attendants make announcements for emergencies.
+If you’ve ever flown on a plane, you’ve heard the flight attendants make announcements for emergencies.
 You need to put your oxygen mask on first BEFORE helping anyone else with theirs.
 There is no way you can be strong or present for the people you care about forever.
 You’ll run out of energy.
 Self-care is YOUR oxygen mask in life.

 Self-Care costs an arm and a leg.

 Self-care is an investment in YOU.
 It is an investment in your emotional, physical and mental well-being.
-It is an investment in recuperating your energy so that you can maintain the life you have.
-Taking care of family/pets, working and social activities take a toll on you.
+It’s an investment in recuperating your energy so that you can maintain the life you have.
+Caring for family/pets, working and social activities takes a toll on you.
 We invest so much money in our education, buying a home or in training to advance at work.
-But, an investment in you is an investment in your health and well-being.
+But, an investment in you is also an investment in your health and well-being.

 You ARE worth it!
 You matter.
 You are important.
 You may read this and think “yeah right.”
 But, I know something you’ve probably forgotten – there is NO ONE like you.
 You are unique and special and you are worth it.
 Health is wealth and when you invest in yourself with self-care, your health will give you much more that you could imagine.